ringtailsoftware/lyuba/README.md

 Lyuba is MIT licensed.

-See other source files for their respecive licenses
+See other source files for their respective licenses